 Born in 1999 in Los Angles, Isaiah Ferguson is a consummate, prolific and award-winning artist-animator-musician.
 He will be graduating from Santa Monica College in Spring 2019, and has already been accepted into some prestigious BFA programs in animation.
 Below are Isaiah’s most recent works, video portfolio, awards list, artist statement, samples of entire videos, photos and some of his drawings.

-Scroll down for Isaiah’s Awards, Artist Statement, and for more Videos and Photos.
+(Scroll down for Isaiah’s Essays, Awards, Artist Statement, and for more Videos and Photos.)

 A Life-Changing Memorable Moment at the Obama White House